Where to stay in London: best areas and neighborhoods

 Staying here will require the use of the metro.
 Key stations are Green Park (Jubilee, Piccadilly, and Victoria lines) and Bond Street (Central and Jubilee lines, as well as the Elizabeth Line).

-Average prices in the neighborhood range from about €120.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £150,00 - compare the best accommodation on booking.

 Recommended accommodation